-There are moments that define you.
-Brief snatches of time that remain frozen in your memory forever.
+There are moments that define you - brief snatches of time that remain frozen in your memory forever.
 Regret.
 Slivers of hope.
 That mishmash of pride and mortification when you conjured the courage to ask the prom queen to dance and then she, not her date, punched your lights out.
 This is what you remember when other people ask when did it start? or what led you to greatness? or at what point did you stop looking where you put your feet, and decide to step off a cliff?

 Here.

 It’s right here.